Frequently Asked Questions (FAQ)

 Of course, we also realize that there may be extenuating circumstances and will adjust accordingly.

 How is the matching done?

-The Mentoring Coordinator reviews the Mentee application, use best match attributes to connect mentee with mentor.
+The Mentoring Coordinator reviews the mentee application, uses the best match attributes to connect the mentee with a mentor.

 OK, I have a mentor/mentee.
 What do we do now?